 Fall 2023 applications

 NYU Abu Dhabi's Master of Fine Arts (MFA) in Art and Media is a terminal degree in the visual arts.
-It is designed as a full-time, interdisciplinary studio art program that sits at the crossroads of practice and theory, tradition and change in the arts.
+It is designed as a full-time, interdisciplinary studio art program that sits at the crossroads of practice and theory with a focus on research-based art practice.
 The MFA degree consists of 60 credits over two years of residential study.

 The MFA program immerses students in contemporary research and art practices while training them to become deep thinkers and artistic innovators.
 Courses emphasize artistic experimentation within a context of theoretical, cultural, and historical study.
 Its multidisciplinary coursework bridges disciplinary skills and diverse bodies of knowledge.
 The program leverages Abu Dhabi's location as a transnational and transcultural hub for the exchange of western and eastern traditions in the arts and culture.